-- (7) A worker that ordinarily resides in Metropolitan Melbourne or that performs work at a Work Premises located in Metropolitan Melbourne is permitted to travel to, and enter, a Work Premises, without a current Authorised Worker Permit where: - (a) the primary purpose of the worker's travel and attendance at the Work Premises is to obtain their first Authorised Worker Permit from an employer; or - (b) the worker is required to work from the Work Premises on short notice, rendering it impracticable for the worker to receive a current Authorised Worker Permit (or an Authorised Worker Permit that includes accurate details as to the worker's work hours or location) prior to attending the Work Premises.
-In these circumstances, the worker must carry an Authorised Worker Permit in relation to the same employer which has expired, is incomplete or applies to another time period, so that if necessary the worker's employer can be contacted to verify that the worker is required; or - (c) it is not reasonable for the worker to work from their ordinary place of residence because of a risk of harm (including harm relating to family violence or violence of another person at the premises); or - (d) in exceptional circumstances, if the worker is carrying a written document (other than in the approved form) that includes all of the details required in the approved form (without the employer's certification and signature); or - (e) they are an adult transporting a dependant or a person they ordinarily reside with, to or from the Work Premises and that worker is an Authorised Worker.
+- (8) A worker who resides or works in the Restricted Area is permitted to travel to, and enter, a Work Premises without a current Authorised Worker Permit where: - (a) the primary purpose of the worker's travel and attendance at the Work Premises is to obtain their first Authorised Worker Permit from an employer; or - (b) the worker is required to work from the Work Premises on short notice, rendering it impracticable for the worker to receive a current Authorised Worker Permit (or an Authorised Worker Permit that includes accurate details as to the worker's work hours or location) prior to attending the Work Premises.
+In these circumstances, the worker must carry an Authorised Worker Permit in relation to the same employer which has expired, is incomplete or applies to another time period, so that if necessary the worker's employer can be contacted to verify that the worker is required; or - (c) it is not reasonable for the worker to work from their ordinary place of residence because of a risk of harm (including harm relating to family violence or violence of another person at the premises); or - (d) in exceptional circumstances, if the worker is carrying a written document (other than in the approved form) that includes all of the details required in the approved form (without the employer's certification and signature); or - (e) they are an adult transporting a dependent or a person they ordinarily reside with, to or from the Work Premises and that worker is an Authorised Worker.